Overresurrect/RapydShare/README.md

 # RapydShare ⚡

-A modern, fast, and secure local file transfer tool with a native Windows 11 style interface.
+A modern, fast, and secure local file transfer tool.

 ![RapydShare Screenshot](assets/screenshot.jpg) <!-- You can add a screenshot later -->